bitcoinops/bitcoinops.github.io/_topics/en/replacement-cycling.md

 sensitive transactions.
 For example, forwarded [HTLCs][topic htlc] in LN must be resolved within a certain number of blocks.
-If Mallory is able to use replacement cycling to prevent Bob from resolving HTLCs forward to Mallory within a certain amount of time, Mallory can steal from Bob.
+If Mallory is able to use replacement cycling to prevent Bob from resolving HTLCs forwarded to Mallory within a certain amount of time, Mallory can steal from Bob.

 Several mitigations for replacement have been [deployed][news274